-A national audit of people who are homeless revealed that 70% reported health problems involving chest pain, breathing problems or joint/muscle problems.
+A national audit of people who are homeless revealed that 70% reported health problems involving chest pain, breathing problems or joint/muscle problems.127

-Commissioners of healthcare for homeless people should recognise when homeless and vulnerable people struggle or fail to access mainstream physiotherapy services.
-Consideration should then be given on how to improve access to physiotherapy by this population.
-Physiotherapy may be important in the management of the physical health component of tri-morbidity, including musculoskeletal injury management, amputee care, cardiac and pulmonary rehabilitation and neurological rehabilitation.
+Commissioners of healthcare for homeless people should consider how to improve access to physiotherapy for this population.
+Physiotherapy may be important in the management of the physical health component of tri-morbidity, including musculoskeletal injury management, amputee care, cardiac and pulmonary rehabilitation, and neurological rehabilitation.

-- 2.129 Where need is identified, recruitment of a specialist physiotherapist for homeless and vulnerable people should be considered. - 2.130 In multi-disciplinary teams where a specialist physiotherapist for homeless and vulnerable people does not exist, a member of the physiotherapy team should be identified as a homeless and vulnerable people "champion" for liaison and advocacy. - 2.131 The training needs of specialist physiotherapists for homeless and vulnerable people should be considered.
-For example: conflict resolution, working with interpreters, the long and short term effects of illegal drugs and alcohol, mental health, domestic and sexual violence, child protection, the criminal justice system, immigration, torture. - 2.132 To raise awareness of the potential for specialist physiotherapy services for homeless and vulnerable people within the profession of physiotherapy, various strategies should be considered, including: rotation of mainstream junior physiotherapists through the service, practice placements for physiotherapy students, liaison with university colleagues regarding inclusion of issues surrounding homelessness and vulnerability in undergraduate curricular, publications and conference presentations.
+- 2.130 Where need is identified, recruitment of a specialist physiotherapist for homeless and vulnerable people should be considered. - 2.131 In multi-disciplinary teams where a specialist physiotherapist for homeless and vulnerable people does not exist, a member of the physiotherapy team should be identified as a "champion" for liaison and advocacy for homeless and vulnerable people. - 2.132 The training needs of specialist physiotherapists for homeless and vulnerable people should be considered.
+For example: conflict resolution, working with interpreters, the long- and short-term effects of illegal drugs and alcohol, mental health, domestic and sexual violence, child protection, the criminal justice system, immigration, torture. - 2.133 To raise awareness of the potential for specialist physiotherapy services for homeless and vulnerable people within the profession of physiotherapy, various strategies should be considered, including: rotation of mainstream junior physiotherapists through the service, practice placements for physiotherapy students, liaison with university colleagues regarding the inclusion of issues surrounding homelessness and vulnerability in undergraduate curricula, publications and conference presentations.